 Our directors and executive officers are required by Section 16(a) of the Exchange Act to timely file with the SEC certain reports regarding their beneficial ownership of our common stock.
 These persons are also required to furnish us with copies of these reports they file with the SEC.
-To our knowledge, based solely on our review of such Section 16 reports we have received and written representations from our directors and executive officers, we have concluded that our directors and executive officers complied with all filing requirements applicable to them under Section 16(a) during 2015, except that Form 4s of restricted stock on September 29, 2015 to Messrs.
-Garcia, Stone, Hart and Pietzke were belatedly filed on October 5, 2015.
+To our knowledge, based solely on our review of such Section 16 reports we have received and written representations from our directors and executive officers, we have concluded that our directors and executive officers complied with all filing requirements applicable to them under Section 16(a) during 2016.